pcabreram1234/portfolio/README.md

 ### Other technologies

-In addition to the technologies mentioned above, also use the following
+In addition to the technologies mentioned above, also use the following:

 - ViteJs (For packaging and correct deployment after production).
 - ReactJs as a library to build the UI components with Antdesign.